ndlib/primo-explore-devenv/ND-README.md

 ## UA Deploy Instructions

+1. Copy NDU to NDUA if you want to publish to pprd
-1. Run gulp create-package on the UA branch.
+2. Run gulp create-package on the master branch.
-2. Select the package you want to create NDUA, NDU or HCC.
+3. Select the package you want to create NDUA or HCC.
-3. Install the file in back office as in [README](README.md)
+4. Install the file in back office as in [README](README.md)
-4. Press deploy at the top of page you uploaded the package to.
+5. Press deploy at the top of page you uploaded the package to.

 ## Prod Deploy Instructions